5 Creative Ways to Use Facebook’s Carousel Ads

 2. Grab Attention with a Single, Large Picture

-This is a cool strategy that I love seeing in my feed, breaking down a single, large image into multiple chunks to make up something impressive.
-This often takes the form of a triptych-type look, but sometimes dividing up the image into two different slides can work well.
+This is a cool strategy that we love seeing.
+It breaks down a single, large image into multiple chunks to make up something impressive.

-Here’s an example from Facebook of what this would look like if all the slides were laid out next to each other:
+Here’s a Facebook carousel example of what this would look like if all the cards were laid out next to each other:

 This is a quick trick to get people to scroll and click, and it’s a good one.
 If you can see that part of a picture that’s interested you has been cut off, don’t you want to see what’s next out of sheer curiosity?

-You can use photographs or even graphics that you can create quickly with drag-and-drop, affordable software like Snappa or Canva.
-If you don’t want to edit photographs, easy design software is a great solution and could quickly allow you to create something like the following from Telstra:
+You can use photographs or even graphics that you can create quickly with drag-and-drop, affordable software like Canva.

-The one-image-multiple-slides strategy gives you more space to show an image, and it allows you to showcase a single image in a dynamic way.
-It does catch the eye, and the interactive component requiring users to see the full picture– which we naturally want to do– works in your favor here.
+The one-image-multiple-cards strategy gives you more space to show an image, and it allows you to showcase a single image in a dynamic way.
+It does catch the eye, and the interactive component requiring users to see the full picture – which we naturally want to do – works in your favour here.
 It’s a great choice particularly if you want to promote only one product or service, but really want to demonstrate why it’s so valuable.

 3. Highlight Items in a “Set”